irusri/genie/README.md

 cd genie
 </pre>

 When we need to commit the changes please go to cd docker4geniecms/genie folder.
 Never commit from `docker4geniecms` folder.
 Then it will add genie as a submodule.
 Incase this happens please use `docker4geniecms $ git rm geniecms`.
-You can access phpmyadmin using `mysql -u admin -pmypass -h localhost -P 3308`.
+You can access MySQL using `mysql -u admin -pmypass -h localhost -P 3308` or using [phpmyadmin](http://localhost/phpmyadmin).